ExposureNotification/website/content/_index.md

   11. Data collected-by or derived-from {{< dcta >}} apps should not be monetized, shared, or used for any other non-public-health purpose.
 This includes third party analytics, ad tracking, and other common third party data collectors.
   12. {{< dcta >}} apps shall be developed in collaboration with the privacy and security community, human rights and civil liberties organizations, government agencies, technology community, and public health professionals, including epidemiologists.
   13. All {{< dcta >}} apps must be in compliance with local data protection laws and regulations.
-  14. {{< dcta >}}s must not discriminate and developers should perform due diligence to understand the impacts of unintended consequences.
+  14. {{< dcta >}} apps must not discriminate and developers should perform due diligence to understand the impacts of unintended consequences.
   15. {{< dcta >}} apps should use an openly published protocol to ensure that their solution is verifiable and interoperable.
 For example, [the TCN Protocol][4], and [Apple/Google COVID-19 contact tracing technology][5].

 </div>